Header

 (English text below)

 Der Nachweis von Serumantikörpern bei Schlangen hat nur eine sehr begrenzte Aussagekraft (Windbichler et al., 2019).
 Der molekulare Nachweis einer Reptarenavirus-Infektion, wie sie der BIBD zugrundeliegt, ist bei Schlangen möglich, wird jedoch durch die hohe Variabilität der Viren erschwert, was die Sensitivität dieser Herangehensweise mindert.
-Mit einer von uns entwickelten “multiplex-Reptarenavirus-RT-PCR“ werden alle bisher bei in Gefangenschaft gehaltenen Schlangen identifizierten Reptarenaviren nachgewiesen (Baggio et al., 2023); dies schliesst jedoch die Existenz weiterer, durch die Multiplex-PCR nicht erfasster Reptarenaviren nicht aus.
+Mit einer von uns entwickelten “Multiplex-Reptarenavirus-RT-PCR“ werden alle bisher bei in Gefangenschaft gehaltenen Schlangen identifizierten Reptarenaviren nachgewiesen (Baggio et al., 2023); dies schliesst jedoch die Existenz weiterer, durch die Multiplex-PCR nicht erfasster Reptarenaviren nicht aus.
 Somit stellt neben einer next generation sequncing (NGS)-Vorgehensweise eine Virusisolierung in Boazellkulturen immer noch die sensitivste Methode dar.
 Beide Techniken sind jedoch zeitlich und finanziell aufwändig.

 Boid Inclusion Body Disease

-BIBD diagnosis (so-called “gold standard“) in a living snake requires the examination of a blood smear (cytology and/or immune cytology) or a tissue biopsy (for example from the liver) for the presence of cytoplasmic inclusion bodies.
+BIBD diagnosis relies on the detection of disease-characteristic inclusion bodies, through examination of a blood smear (cytology and/or immune cytology) or a tissue biopsy (for example from the liver).
 Animals that exhibit inclusion bodies are considered to suffer from BIBD, even if they do not show any clinical signs at the time of examination.
 They also represent potential sources of infection for other snakes.
+Others and we could show that snakes with BIBD often carry several reptarenavirus species (Hepojoki J et al., 2015); a proportion of these animals also exhibit hartmanivirus (another arenavirus genus) co-infection (Hepojoki et al., 2018).
+We have shown that all these viruses can be transmitted from infected snakes to their offspring (so-called vertical transmission) which subsequently develop BIBD (Keller et al., 2017).
+This fact is of major relevance for breeding colonies.

-Therefore, we have recently established a multiplex reptarenavirus RT-PCR that can detect all reptarenavirus species so far identified in captive snakes (Baggio et al., 2023); however, this does not exclude that further reptarenaviruses exist which this method would not detect.
+Molecular detection of reptarenavirus infection is possible through viral nucleic acid detection, whereas the detection of serum antibodies against reptarenaviruses is only of limited diagnostic value (Windbichler et al., 2019).
+The genetic variability of reptarenaviruses complicates diagnosis by reducing the sensitivity of the diagnostic approaches.
+However, others and we have gathered evidence to suggest that a specific viral segment (so-called UGV S or S6) can be consistently detected in infected captive snakes in Europe and the USA, allowing for a generally reliable diagnosis of infection.
+Moreover, we have recently established a multiplex reptarenavirus RT-PCR that can detect all reptarenavirus species so far identified in captive snakes (Baggio et al., 2023).
+But this does not exclude that further reptarenaviruses exist which our method would not detect.
 Hence, a next generation sequencing (NGS) approach or virus isolation in boid cell cultures are still the most sensitive and reliable methods.
 Both are (currently) no routine options, due to financial, time and/or lab constraints.
+To make things more complex, others and we have observed that only some of the reptarenavirus infected animals sufferfrom BIBD.

 The BIBD Group